KhiryDixonManning/atlas-AirBnB_clone_v2/README.md

 ### setup_mysql_test.sql
 Prepares a test MySQL server for the project.

+### models/engine/db_storage.py
+In DBStorage mode, everytime the backend is initialized, AirBnB creates an instance of DBStorage called 'storage'.
+The 'storage' object is loaded/reloaded from the MySQL database specified in HBNB_MYSQL_DB, using HBNB_MYQL_USER for user, HBNB_MYQL_PWD for password, HBNB_MYQL_HOST for the host.
+As class instances are modified, created, or deleted, the 'storage' object will register changes in the matching MySQL database.
+SQLAlchemy will be used to connect and query.

 ## Usage
 This project uses a cmd module from python.
 This module helps with running our program by simplifying the commands it takes.
 To run the program simply type python3 console.py:<br>
 ![image](https://github.com/user-attachments/assets/47ede6ac-24cc-4419-ad78-34b34ddb3d4e)<br>